cvasseng/almostvanilla-ui.js/README.md

 Does the world really need another JS UI library?
 Probably not.
-But personally, I strongly prefer to work with this style of interfaces over e.g. pre-processor heavy libraries that mixes JavaScript and HTML, or libraries that's written using more traditional OOP concepts rather than being written in a more functional manner.
+But personally, I strongly prefer to work with this style of interfaces over e.g. pre-processor heavy libraries that mixes JavaScript and HTML, or libraries written using more traditional OOP concepts rather than being written in a more functional manner.

 I built this for myself, to sped up development of web apps.
 Maybe it will speed things up for you too.